TheSquareRoot/discrete-rocknroll-revamped/README.md

 ### Planned improvement

 The code is still being actively developped.
 Here are some features that I plan to add in the future:
-- Extend available probability distributions using scipy.stats
+- Extend available probability distributions using scipy.stats (DONE)
 - Allow loading velocity time series from NetCDF files
-- Include additional models for aerodynamic forces
+- Include additional models for aerodynamic forces (DONE)
 - Include the Rabinovich model for adhesion force calculation

 ### Contact